-After this offering, the holders of approximately shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act of 1933, as amended, or the Securities Act, subject to the lock-up agreements described above, including requiring us to file registration statements covering the shares of our common stock they hold or to include their shares in registration statements that we may file for ourselves or other stockholders.
-See "Description of Capital Stock-Registration Rights" in this prospectus for more information regarding these registration rights.
+The holders of approximately 18.9 million shares of our common stock, or approximately 69% of our total outstanding common stock as of December 31, 2017 are entitled to rights with respect to the registration of their shares under the Securities Act, subject to vesting schedules and to the lock-up agreements described above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
-Any sales of securities by these stockholders could have a material adverse effect on the market price of our common stock.
-These registration rights have been waived in connection with this offering.
+Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.